A review of previous studies into diagnosis of cancer by Cancer Research UK has discovered several risk factors which areRead more >

 If you have undergone a cosmetic surgery procedure through a private clinic but believe that you did not receive an adequate level of care, were misled or even pressured by your surgeon, you may be entitled to make a cosmetic surgery compensation claim.

-Christopher Livingston and Terry Clark are specialists in the area of cosmetic surgery compensation claims.
+Christopher Livingston and Dominic Graham are specialists in the area of cosmetic surgery compensation claims.
 With their experience and skill, they will be able to help you put your claim together.
 In addition to this, Christopher is a senior litigator with the Association of Personal Injury Lawyers (APIL).

 Our approach is always professional and personal, ensuring that you are dealt with the care and consideration you deserve when looking at undertaking a cosmetic surgery compensation claim.
 By offering exceptional service, you can have direct access to your team when you need it, so you can make the best decisions for you with the information that you need.
 We can either meet you in person, talk through your case over the phone, or via email; whichever option is best for you.
 By keeping you up to date with the progress of your cosmetic compensation claim simply and clearly, you can always make the best decision for you.